deepaktalwardt/lgsvl_simulator_micromobility/README.md

 3. Import mesh into Blender and add materials to the model.
 Here the Origin is translated to Center of Gravity of the model and the axis are rotated to match defaults followed by Unity.
 Not doing this can lead to a lot of headache in manipulating the vehicle in Unity later.
 4. This model is then saved in .FBX format and imported into a Unity test scene as a `GameObject`.
 The model is scaled to correct dimensions, if necessary.
 5. Add `RigidBody` component to the model and add a realistic mass value.
 Humanoid used here is downloaded from the Unity Asset Store [here](https://assetstore.unity.com/packages/3d/characters/humanoids/rcp-caucaisan-character-models-81402#).
 Initially, the humanoid is configured in a T-orientation.
 Limbs and joints need to be manipulated to appropriate positions.
 6. A `BoxCollider` is added to the `GameObject` and its boundaries are scaled to fit the entire model.
 It is then saved as a prefab and imported into the San Francisco Scene.
+To make handling of these vehicles easier, we created separate layers for each vehicle type listed above and distributed them into these layers.

 Please follow these steps if you would like to add your own vehicles.

 ### Modifications to ego-car
 LGSVL simulator provides separate ego-cars configured with sensor suites to work with Apollo and Autoware self-driving stacks respectively.
 At this stage, the sensors on these ego-cars cannot "see" the new vehicles we added.
 More modifications need to be made in order for these vehicles to be perceived by ego-cars as NPCs (Non-playable characters).

-#### Apollo ego-car
-1. Adding Ground Truth Sensors for micromobility vehicles
-2. Modifying Culling Masks
-3. Modifications to Perception sensors
-4. Modifications to `NeedsBridge` list
-#### Autoware ego-car
+1. **Adding Ground Truth Sensors for micromobility vehicles:** In order to detect ground truths for micro-mobility vehicles, we added two additional sensors to the ego-car – `MMGroundTruth2D` and `MMGroundTruth3D` – for 2D and 3D ground truth bounding boxes respectively.
+These sensors are similar to the existing ground truth sensors except that they only output boxes for micro-mobility vehicles’ layers.
+Bounding box colors are defined in this sensor and toggle switches to turn these sensors on or off are also added.
+2. **Modifying Culling Masks:** Users can selectively choose the layers that perception sensors in the car, such as cameras, LiDAR and depth sensors, can ”see” by choosing them the `CullingMask` selector.
+By default, the newly added layers for micromobility vehicles are not added to the `CullingMask`.
+Therefore, the new vehicles need to be selected in the `CullingMask` selector for the sensors to render them.
+3. **Modifications to Perception sensors:** The number of channels in the LiDAR sensor were changed from 16 (default) to 64.
+In addition, motion blur was removed from the `DriverCamera GameObject` as it resulted in blurry images at lower frame rates.
+4. **Modifications to `NeedsBridge` list:** The `NeedsBridge` list contains references to all components that are only instantiated when a ROSBridge server is active and the simulator is connected as a client.
+This is done so that the simulator does not waste resources and publish messages to topics if no nodes are subscribing to them over ROSBridge.
+By default, `MMGroundTruth2D`, `MMGroundTruth3D` and the depth camera are not added to `NeedsBridge` list.
+The script components of these sensors are added to `NeedsBridge` list in order to send messages over ROSBridge.

 ### Manually controlling micromobility vehicles
 Currently, only controlling e-scooters is supported.
 To enable controlling an e-scooter, select the `GameObject` and check its Script component.
 You will then be able to control it with IJKL keys.